aws-samples/dr-with-eks-efs/README.md

 ---

 > [!NOTE]
-> You can either wait for cluster creation or you can open a separate terminal window and move on to deploy the infrastructure in the DR region.
+> You can either wait for cluster creation or you can open a separate terminal and move on to deploy the infrastructure in the DR region.
+If you use a separate terminal then keep in mind that the variables you created in Step 1 above wont be available in that new terminal.
+You need to define them again as you will need to have all variables defined in the same terminal when configuring EFS replication at a later step.

 ---